-The Master of Acupuncture (M.Ac.) and Certificate in Chinese Herbal Studies (CHS) programs are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM), which is recognized by the U.S. Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
-ACAOM is located at 8941 Aztec Drive, Eden Prairie, MN 55347.
-Phone: 952.212.2434 and fax 952.657.7068; www.acaom.org
+The Academy for Five Element Acupuncture and its Master of Acupuncture (M.Ac.) and Certificate in Chinese Herbal Medicine (CCHM) programs are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM), which is recognized by the U.S. Department of Education as the specialized accreditation agency for institutions/programs preparing acupuncture and Oriental medicine practitioners.
+ACAHM is located at 8941 Aztec Drive, Eden Prairie, MN 55347.
+Phone: 952.212.2434 and fax 952.657.7068; acahm.org